einrob/TS_CNN/Traffic_Sign_Classifier.md

 ![png](output_41_0.png)

-I think my net is likes the diagonal edges of the "main road" traffic sign.
+I think my net likes the diagonal edges of the "main road" traffic sign.
 Additionally the blob like feature maps e.g. 6, 12, 29 may correspond to the color of the traffic sign.

 ---